A documentary on The Marfa Tapes, the 2021 collaboration between Miranda Lambert, Jack Ingram and Jon Radall, will premiere on Paramount+ on Jan. 20.

 Ingram released his self-titled debut album in 1995.
 His 2005 single "Wherever You Are," from his Live: Wherever You Are album, hit No. 1 on the Billboard Hot Country Songs chart.

 Dallas-native Randall is a Grammy-award winning producer, songwriter and musician.
 He co-wrote "Whiskey Lullaby," which was recorded by Brad Paisley and Alison Krauss, and has written songs for Reba McEntire, Emmylou Harris, Scotty McCreery, Little Big Town, Maren Morris, Dierks Bentley and more.

-In addition to the new album, Lambert has another project on the way.
-With the launch of her upcoming Nashville venue, Miranda Lambert's Casa Rosa, she'll become the first solo female country artist with a branded restaurant and bar on Nashville's Lower Broadway.
+Last year, Lambert opened her Nashville venue Miranda Lambert's Casa Rosa, which made her the first solo female country artist with a branded restaurant and bar on Nashville's Lower Broadway.